Male white-faced darter dragonfly - Vicky Nall

 The Great Manchester Wetlands Species Reintroduction Project currently focuses on the four key species below.

+A rearing programme at Chester Zoo, saw the reintroduction of the large heath butterfly to the Manchester Mosslands.
 Summer 2019 saw a small number of pregnant females collected from a surviving population on Winmarleigh Moss near Garstang and transported to Chester Zoo where they laid their eggs.
 The dedicated zoo staff cared for the caterpillars whilst they hatched, grew and then pupated.
-The pupae were then transported to their release site where they have now emerged to start the first population in the area for over 100 years!
+The pupae were then transported to their release site.
+Since then, subsequent reinforcements have led to the establishment of a permanent population which continues to be monitored by GM Wetlands partners.

 Our partners